MatthieuDartiailh/eapii/docs/source/get_started/runtime_tweaking.rst

 Default driver behaviours are all encoded in the class definition.
 However as some use cases might require different behaviour Eapii allows to alter those default.
-The two main cases are prsented in the following.
+The two main cases are presented in the following.

 Caching permissions
 -------------------

-To avoid unecessary communications, Eapii cache a number of instruments parameters by default.
+To avoid unnecessary communications, Eapii cache a number of instruments parameters by default.
 If in a particular situation this behaviour is not desired, caching can be deactivated by `passing caching_allowed=False` as keyword argument to the driver constructor.
 This will prevent caching any